MattBubernak/Presentation1_CSCI5828_Angular/presentation/presentationAngularJS.md

 * ng-view: <a name="ngview"></a> Helps routing the program to different pages without the need to refresh the displayed page.
  <Can add more directives depending on what is used in the code...>

+#AngularJS application - Demonstration
+* Before delving further in AngularJS introduction, let's look at the following AngularJS implementation that was created for the purpose of this tuturial.
+* Demo link:

+#AngularJS -How is MVC architecture implemented?
+* To facili
+* In the demonstration application, MVC architecture is implemented in the following way:
+    1. Model: Generally, model components in AngularJS store the data.
+The data is manipulated by the business logic in the controller and displayed in the view.
+In the 'The Tea Master' application, Model is the

+    2. View:
+    3. Controller:
 # AngularJS - Routing (I)
 * Routing provies AngularJS the ability to display different HTML files (also called templates) without the need to refresh the currently displayed page.
 * In our application 'The Tea Master', routing works in the following way: